coblo/cips/cips/cip-0004-smartlicense.md

 A **Smart License** is published as a JSON object to the **smart-license** stream on the Content Blockchain.
 The primary key for the stream-item is a self generated UUID4.

-The **ISCC codes** of the licensed materials MUST be used as secondary keys of the stream-item.
+The **ISCC codes** of the licensed materials SHOULD be used as secondary keys of the stream-item.

 By default the **Wallet-ID** of the transaction that publishes the stream-item (the stream-item publisher) is assumed to be the **Licensor** of the referenced content and also the recipient (payment address) of any on-chain payments that the Smart License defines as acceptable.
 Both assumptions MAY be overridden by the contents of the Smart License json object.

+!!! note
     Future Smart License versions might allow for multisig stream-items.
 Until then multisig-stream items are to be treated as invalid by applications.

 Alternatively a Smart License may be published to privately controlled streams that are Smart License compatible.
 A list of Smart License compatible streams will be published and maintained by a community of elected users with write permissions to the closed `smart-license-streams` stream.